Skip to content

 Whenever you need to use a distributed system, it doesn't matter whether the reason is scalability, extensibility, or extreme performance.
 Always pick native platforms designed from the ground up for native distribution, and never pick microservices.

-The microservices are the most overrated technology with extreme complexity vs. output value in software engineering in the last decades.
+The microservices are the most overrated technology with extreme complexity vs. output value in software engineering in the last decade.

 If you're thinking of building a proper distributed ecosystem, pick Orleans without hesitation.
 It is one of the most polished and flawlessly designed platforms and toolsets I have ever worked with.